Tennis For New Players: Getting On The Court And Playing

 Choosing a tennis racket

-When choosing a tennis racket, it's important to find one that suits your playing style and skill level.
+When choosing a tennis racket, it's important to find one that suits your style and skill level.
 Look for a racket that feels comfortable in your hand and has the right weight and balance.
 Consider the grip size, as a proper grip can enhance your control and prevent injuries.
 Additionally, take into account the head size of the racket, which can affect the power and control of your shots.
 If you're a beginner, opt for a larger head size to provide a larger sweet spot for more forgiving shots.

 Selecting tennis balls